VITechLab/aws-sagemaker-examples/Laboratory-PPE-Detector/README.md

 # PPE Detector for Laboratory Safety
-[The PPE Detector for Laboratory Safety](https://aws.amazon.com/marketplace/pp/prodview-6gvzwuebead3o) - is a real-time computer vision model for PPE non-compliance detection in the laboratory setting.
-It analyzes live footage from high-resolution cameras to identify people missing any of the PPE items specified in safety regulations.
-The solution detects four object classes: Coat, Glasses, Glove, Mask.
+[The PPE Detector for Laboratory Safety](https://aws.amazon.com/marketplace/pp/prodview-6gvzwuebead3o) - is a real-time computer vision model for identifying safety breaches and ensuring quality control policies in a laboratory or healthcare facilities.
+Trained on dataset manually selected and annotated by VITechLab team.
+It works with live footage from CCTV cameras and detects people not wearing any of four objects: Coat, Glasses, Glove, Mask.
 The ML model can be used in schools and universities, industry, government, military facilities, and other laboratories.

 [![AWS Marketplace](AWS-Marketplace.png)](https://aws.amazon.com/marketplace/pp/prodview-6gvzwuebead3o)